NAMIP-Computer-Museum/MMIF/README.md

 * disassembly from simulator
 * running trace computing 1/4 = 0.25

+### Interesting/Fun facts to elaborate

+* reason for biquinary encoding
+* decimal vs binary operation, some impact (e.g. 0+ and 0-)
+* early electronics reliability (vacuum tubes)
+* no division in calculating unit

 ## References (by chronological order)

 * 1947 - About Mathematical Machines by Léon Brillouin